equal-shares/equal-shares/README.md

       * admin - routes for managmenet
       * form - routes for the frontend
       * report - routes for the reports of the votes and the algorithm
-    * app.py - the entry of the backend application
+    * `__main__` - the entry of the backend application using CLI
+    * app.py - the application of the backend that used by uvicorn
+    * cli - CLI commands for the backend
     * config.py - contains the configuration of the backend. uses environment variables
     * database.py - database connection
     * exceptions.py - custom exceptions